c3lang/c3-web/src/content/docs/Getting Started/projects.md

 ### Project structure

-If you check the directory that was created you might find it a bit confusing with a bunch of different directories but worry not because if you expand them you will realise that most of them are actually empty!
+If you check the directory that was created you might find it a bit confusing with a bunch of different directories, but worry not because if you expand them you will realise that most of them are actually empty!

 ![project](./project-structure.png)